-Apache HBase 0.96.0 requires Apache Hadoop 1.x at a minimum, and it can run equally well on hadoop-2.0.
 As of Apache HBase 0.96.x, Apache Hadoop 1.0.x at least is required.
+Hadoop 2 is strongly encouraged (faster but also has fixes that help MTTR).
 We will no longer run properly on older Hadoops such as 0.20.205 or branch-0.20-append.
 Do not move to Apache HBase 0.96.x if you cannot upgrade your Hadoop.

 HBase will lose data unless it is running on an HDFS that has a durable

 sync implementation.
 DO NOT use Hadoop 0.20.2, Hadoop 0.20.203.0, and Hadoop 0.20.204.0 which DO NOT have this attribute.
 Currently only Hadoop versions 0.20.205.x or any release in excess of this version -- this includes hadoop-1.0.0 -- have a working, durable sync